Runner athletes can take various supplements but be warned: these don’t have magical powers.

 #1 Best BCAA for Runners (Branched Chain Amino Acids)

 Is it true that runners need BCAAs to perform better?
 Some say they couldn’t live without them, especially if they’re not casual joggers.

 The reason is that running takes a toll on your muscles.
 Running is a high-impact exercise that puts a real strain on your lower body mainly, so your leg muscles can become overworked.

 Running also uses up a lot of calories, helping you lose weight.

-Without strength training, though, you’re at risk of losing significant muscle mass along with fat deposits.
+Without strength marathon training, though, you’re at risk of losing significant muscle mass along with fat deposits.

 High-intensity training puts you in a catabolic state, so your body doesn’t work to build more muscle tissue, but instead breaks it down.
 And this is where amino acids come in.